FAC6/FAC7/curriculum/prereqs.md

 ### Why do we have pre-requisites for a course aimed at beginners?
 We think there are some amazing free resources out there for learning basic programming online.
 In general, programming languages take a while to get the hang of.
 We feel that once you've grasped these initial concepts we can quickly build on this and teach you the skills you'll need to work as a full time developer.

-# Application pre-requisites structure
+# Entrance pre-requisites structure

 ## Pre-requisites

-We've chosen these resources as our application criteria.
+We've chosen these resources as our entrance criteria.
 If you’re not comfortable coding at this standard by the time the course starts you may struggle.
 These tasks are part of how we’ll measure whether you're a good candidate for the course as well as whether you can learn in the collaborative environment here.
+You do not need to have completed the pre-requisites before you send in your application, but you should at least have made a good start on them.

 #### Complete Beginners